 Free - Lunch Provided

-CONNECT: You are invited to bring your business cards and program or service information to share.
-Please also feel free to stay after for additional networking time.
+CONNECT: You are invited to bring your business cards and program or service information to share with other attendees.